How to submit your DNA to FamilyTreeDNA

 the image or conceal them before making the copy.

-- Some kits were shipped without individually numbered order
+- Some kits were shipped without individually labelled order

-forms: make sure that your correct kit number appears at the top of the
+forms: make sure that your correct kit identifier appears at the top of

 - Split your snail-mail address across the six lines

 provided; it will only be required if for some reason DNA cannot be